rexagod/crdmetrics/README.md

 ## Summary

-Custom Resource Definition Metrics (`crdmetrics`) is a Kubernetes controller that builds on Kube-State-Metrics' Custom Resource State's ideology and generates metrics for custom resources based on the configuration specified in its managed resource, `crdmetrics`.
+Custom Resource Definition Metrics (`crdmetrics`) is a Kubernetes controller that builds on Kube-State-Metrics' Custom Resource State's ideology and generates metrics for custom resources based on the configuration specified in its managed resource, `CRDMetricsResource`.

 The project's [conformance benchmarking](./tests/bench/bench.sh) shows 3x faster RTT for `crdmetrics` as compared to Kube-State-Metrics' Custom Resource Definition Metrics ([f8aa7d9b](https://github.com/kubernetes/kube-state-metrics/commit/f8aa7d9bb9d8e29876e19f4859391a54a7e61d63)) feature-set: